-Excessive reduction of blood pressure was rarely seen (0.7%) in patients with uncomplicated hypertension treated with valsartan and hydrochlorothiazide tablets in controlled trials.
-In patients with an activated renin-angiotensin system, such as volumeand/or salt-depleted patients receiving high doses of diuretics, symptomatic hypotension may occur.
-This condition should be corrected prior to administration of valsartan and hydrochlorothiazide tablets, or the treatment should start under close medical supervision.
+Excessive reduction of blood pressure was rarely seen (0.7%) in patients with uncomplicated hypertension treated with valsartan and hydrochlorothiazide in controlled trials.
+In patients with an activated renin-angiotensin system, such as volume- and/or salt-depleted patients receiving high doses of diuretics, symptomatic hypotension may occur.
+This condition should be corrected prior to administration of valsartan and hydrochlorothiazide, or the treatment should start under close medical supervision.

-If hypotension occurs, place the patient in the supine position and, if necessary, give intravenous normal saline.
+If hypotension occurs, the patient should be placed in the supine position and, if necessary, given an intravenous infusion of normal saline.
 A transient hypotensive response is not a contraindication to further treatment, which usually can be continued without difficulty once the blood pressure has stabilized.